 What can be done?

 Mascara collates qualitative data for the purpose of evaluating discrepancies between creative arts policy and cultural practice in Australia with regard to peak bodies, institutions as well as individual publishers and performance platforms.
-The goal of this initial study is to establish the grounds and framework for further research to look at specific ways of closing the gap between the existing general policy and a range of sustainable solutions that we hope will foster dialogue, extend access, improve the well-being of diverse writers and strengthen the representation of diverse writing in Australia.
+The goal of this initial work is to establish the grounds and framework for further research to look at specific ways of closing the gap between the existing arts policy and a range of sustainable solutions that we hope will foster dialogue, extend access, improve the well-being of diverse writers and strengthen the representation of diverse writing in Australia.